landonb629/az-containerapps-demo/README.md

 The CI/CD setup for this project is very simple. the Application will get built when you commit to the main branch.
 This can be from a direct commit, or a merge into the main branch. the CD portion is a manually triggered pipeline, you can check whether or not you're going to deploy the frontend, backend, or both.

 There is a blank pipeline present, i'm working on learning to write unit + integration tests with Jest.
 Eventually, I'll write the testing pipeline to run those tests on every commit.

+**NOTE: if you want to use CI/CD the following secrets need to be added:
+    - ACR_USERNAME
+    - ACR_PASSWORD
+    - AZURE_CREDENTIALS